History of Milton Keynes: Public art

 The Development Corporation had an ambitious public art programme that has been continued by the City Council with more than 220 works on show.
 The most well known of these include Liz Leyh's Concrete Cows, the Black Horse by Elisabeth Frink and many more.

 Demographics

-Unusually for a new town, Milton Keynes has arrived at a bias in favour of private sector investment, with about 80% of owner-occupied homes.
+Unusually for a 1960s-conceived new town, Milton Keynes has arrived at a bias in favour of private sector investment, with about 80% of owner-occupied homes.
 The political climate determined this: previous new towns were mainly specified by Labour Governments to be primarily for social rent.
 Milton Keynes began the same way but was mainly built under Conservative governments who insisted on substantial private participation.